infews/infews.github.io/README.md

   - approximate reading time
 - Excludes `private` posts from all list pages, but still publishes them
 - Turned on Markdown footnotes (expanded syntax, supported by RedCarpet), including style changes
+- Prism for code syntax highlighting

 # Writing

 `be rake article "NEW ARTICLE TITLE"`

 - New article will be put in `source/articles`
+- Write the article
+  - Note that the title from the FrontMatter will be put at the top of the article as an H1.
+All article headings should start at H2.
 - Update the YAML frontmatter
   - Fix the title
   - Update tags (for the blog), keywords (for SEO)
   - Ideally, links at the top of the article
-- Write the article
-  - Note that the title will be put at the top of the article as an H1.
-So start headings/structure at H2
+- Adding a header photo
+  - Find an unsplash photo that fits
+  - Find the url with `be rake unsplash:find ID="<id from unsplash>`
+  - Put the url in the front matter at the `unsplash` key
 - Reviewing locally
   - `be middleman`
   - Play with screen sizes